AdobeDocs/advertising.en/help/integrations/audience-manager/import-audiences.md

 ### Steps to Import Audiences to DSP

-The [!DNL Adobe] account and data operations teams will perform the following steps.
+The [!DNL Adobe] account and data operations teams perform the following steps.

 1. The Adobe Account Team should configure the advertiser-level setting "[!UICONTROL Adobe Analytics Cloud]."